kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - The entity IDs in the `evaluate` tool have no impact on the output metrics.
   Instead, a number of test entities with known historical ground-truth labels will be sampled for evaluation.
 - Choose anchor times that represent realistic prediction scenarios.
+  Use `anchor_time=None` to make predictions based on the most recent data.
   Use `anchor_time='entity'` for static predictions to prevent temporal leakage if entities denote temporal facts.
 - Tune the `max_pq_iterations` argument if you see that the model fails to find sufficient number of in-context examples w.r.t. the `run_mode`, i.e. 1000 for `'fast'`, 5000 for `'normal'` and 10000 for `'best'`.